ropensci-archive/rtimicropem/README.md

 Checking individual files: from input data to `micropem` objects
 ================================================================

-The MicroPEM device outputs a csv file with all the information about the measures:
+The MicroPEM device outputs a csv file with all the information about the measures, depending on the options chosen in RTI MicroPEM software when uploading data, for instance:

 -   the measures themselves (relative humidity corrected nephelometer),